Vadskye/Rise/docs/standard_effects.md

 have their own logic which may differ significantly from this.

 * Both strike-based and non-strike-based:
+  * -5 ranks: debuff requires beating an extra defense AND only works if no remaining DR / below max HP / loses HP from attack
   * -4 ranks: debuff only applies when the target loses HP from the attack
+  * -4 ranks: debuff only applies when the target has no remaining DR / is below max HP
-  * -2 ranks: debuff only applies if you beat an additional defense
+  * -2 ranks: debuff only applies if you beat an additional defense, assuming it is NOT "missing DR only"
+    * Missing dr / hp damage debuffs are typically fight-ending,
   * +0 rank: add specific crit effect to non-damaging effect; standard crit effects:
     * +1 rank debuff that replaces existing debuff
     * +0 rank debuff in addition to existing debuff, removed at the same time